Miguel Rojas Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.80 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.81).

-- Athletics pitchers combine to surrender the third-most home runs in baseball (148 total, 1.4 per game).
+- The Athletics allow the third-most home runs in baseball (149 total, 1.4 per game).

-- The left-hander last appeared in relief on Wednesday, when he threw 4 2/3 innings against the San Francisco Giants, allowing no earned runs while giving up one hit.
+- The left-hander last appeared in relief on Thursday, when he tossed 3 1/3 innings against the San Francisco Giants, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.